piyushagarwal08/JU-Notes/JAVA.md

 * We have three types of constructor
     1. Default ~> to initialise the variable with default data types
-    2. Parameterised COnstructor ~> Initialse the variables of the class defined by user at run time
+    2. Parameterised Constructor ~> Initialse the variables of the class defined by user at run time
     3. Copy Constructor ~> Previously existing objects are used to create new objects
 * Constructor of Super Class can not be called in the derived class just by using its name
 * To call the constructor ```Base``` class inside the ```Derived``` class we use the function ```super();```